 My youngest sister has a bit of a crush on the English actor Tom Hiddleston.
 She is able to tell me which train line “Hiddles” uses when he’s in England and which cafés he frequents.
-She’s presently in flat denial that his character died in the movie Avengers: Infinity War.

 Yet, no matter how excited my sister is when discovering new facts about her favorite movie star, it’s clear that this excitement is incomparable to the joy she feels from loving, and being loved, by someone real.

 Her boyfriend surprised her on her recent birthday with a gift she really loved and a beautiful card that he wrote, as well as another gift from all their mutual friends.
 His thoughtfulness and the intimacy with which he really understood her moved her deeply, in a way knowing about someone from a distance never could.

 Not all of us have partners or are married.
 But all of us are invited to an intimate relationship with a God who knows and loves us beyond compare.
 When writing to the church in Philippi, Paul tells them that he so values this relationship with Christ, he is willing to “lose” his lineage, his pedigree education, his career, his prestigious rank, and his reputation in order to pursue and enjoy it (Philippians 3:5-6).

 It must have been a relationship that really brought Paul a deep fulfillment.
 He must not have simply known about Jesus—merely knowing the facts about someone does not incite a love that longs to share in the other person’s suffering (v.
 10).
 Paul must have experienced something life-changing and completely satisfying when he met Jesus.
 In knowing Christ, Paul was set free from the burdens of trying to achieve a good standing before God through his achievements and lineage, but found acceptance through the finished work of Christ on the cross.